gammasoft/zipper/README.md

 Zipper is a HTTP rest API that will allow you to compress files from your Amazon S3 buckets into a `.zip` file.
 The resulting `.zip` file is then uploaded to Amazon S3.

+You can also configure notification hooks to know when your file is ready.

 ### Pre-requirements

 1. A queue at Amazon SQS service so its easier to scale up.
-2. An Amazon EC2 instance (the more RAM it has the more files you'll be able to zip) - currently zipper processes all in memory - this will be changed.
+2. An Amazon EC2 instance - can be a micro one.

 ### Installation

-1. Clone this repo on your Amazon EC2 instance `git clone https://github.com/gammasoft/zipper.git`
+1. Clone this repo on your Amazon EC2 instance with `git clone https://github.com/gammasoft/zipper.git`
 2. Install dependencies: `cd zipper && npm install`
 3. Create a configuration file like this (replace with your specific values) and put it beside `index.js`:
 ```json